Mean Field Games in Nudge Systems for Societal Networks: Introduction

 \subsection{Mean Field Games}

 The problem described is an example of a dynamic Bayesian game with incomplete information, wherein each player has to estimate the actions of all his potential opponents in the current lottery (and in the future) without knowing their surpluses, play a best response, and update his beliefs about their states of surplus based on the outcome of the lottery.
 However, since the set of agents is large and, from the perspective of each agent, each lottery is conducted with a randomly drawn finite set of opponents, an accurate approximation for any agent is to assume that the states of his opponents (and hence actions) are independent of each other.
 This is the setting of a Mean Field Game (MFG) \cite{LasLio07,Boyan88,huang2006large}, which we will use as a framework to study equilibria in societal networks.
 Here, the system is viewed from the perspective of a single agent, who assumes that each opponent's action would be drawn independently from an assumed distribution, and plays a best response action.
 We say that the system is at a Mean Field Equilibrium (MFE) if this best response action turns out to be a sample drawn from the assumed distribution.
-We will use such an MFG model to model dynamics in societal networks.

-In our analysis, we can prove that regardless of the exact form of the utility function, an MFE exists in our system.
-In our numerical study, we use the prospect utility function for study, we can observe further properties of the value function based on this special utility function.